mitra-ep/rOCEAN/README.md

 - Estimate TDPs: this step is also identical to case of simulated data.

 __More on feature set lists__:
 In omics studies, a feature set refers to a collection of genes, proteins, or other molecules that work together to carry out a specific biological function or process.
 These feature set represent interconnected biochemical reactions, molecular interactions, or regulatory networks within a cell, tissue, or organism.
 For example, in genomics, a feature set may refer to a set of genes involved in a particular process like cell cycle regulation, apoptosis (programmed cell death), or immune response.
 In proteomics, feature sets often involve proteins and their interactions in signaling cascades, metabolic cycles, or other molecular functions.
-And finally for DNA CN data, chromosome arms, cytobands, or known CNV hotspots are some common feture sets.\\
+And finally for DNA CN data, chromosome arms, cytobands, or known CNV hotspots are some common feature sets.\\
 In the context of rOCEAN, we use predefined lists of features that belong to a particular feature set.
 These feature sets are often curated from databases like KEGG, Reactome, or MSigDB, which provide comprehensive collections of feature sets for various organisms.
 Each list should contain set of feature that correspond to a specific biological pathway.
-The eleents of the list are subsets of row names from the corresponding omics datasets.
+The elements of the list are subsets of row names from the corresponding omics datasets.
 For example, featureSet1[[1]] might be a list of gene names associated with a specific Hallmark pathway.
 Combination of these feature sets will define the two-way feture sets.
-Refer to  [rSEA's vignette](https://github.com/cran/rSEA/blob/master/vignettes/rSEA_vignette.Rmd)] for more details on the feature set lists.
+Refer to Refer to [rSEA's vignette](https://github.com/cran/rSEA/blob/master/vignettes/rSEA_vignette.Rmd) for more details on the feature set lists.

 Now lets see some example code: